-Conclusions Based on Findings
+Conclusions Based on Findings:

 - 1. As conditioned, the proposal is consistent with the policies and procedures of the Shoreline Management Act.
 The proposal is consistent with the state's interest in encouraging aquacultural activities, as described in RCW 15.85.010.
 The conservation measures identified in the Biological Evaluation and incorporated into the conditions of approval would protect the ecology of the shoreline.
-Public use of the shoreline would not be affected.
-Findings 6, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, and 23. - 2.
+Public use of the shoreline would not be affected by the proposed commercial use on privately owned tidelands.
+The proposal was reviewed for compliance with the requirements of SEPA and the issued MDNS was not appealed.
+Findings 3, 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 22, 23, 25, 27, and 28. - 2.
 As conditioned, the proposal complies with applicable regulations in the Washington Administrative Code.
 No structure over 35 feet in height is proposed.
 Compliance with the SMPTR is addressed below.
-Findings 11, 12, and 15.
+Findings 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 22, 23, 25, and 27.

-- 3. As conditioned, the proposed aquaculture activities would comply with all applicable policies and regulations of the SMPTR. - A. With regard to regional criteria, the project would not hinder existing nor create new public access to shorelines, as the site is comprised of privately owned tidelands and there are no public facilities nearby.
+- 3. As conditioned, the proposed aquaculture activities would comply with all applicable policies and regulations of the SMPTR. - A. With regard to regional criteria, the project would not hinder existing, nor create new, public access to shorelines, as the site is comprised of privately owned tidelands and there are no public facilities nearby.
 A site-specific study reviewed the proposal in light of the specific characteristics of the subject property and proposed farming methods and concluded that the project is not likely to adversely impact ESA-listed species or critical habitat for ESA-listed species.
 No evidence in the record suggests the proposal would result in any adverse effects to public health.
-Findings 3, 6, 16, 17, 18, 19, and 25. - B. Approval of the requested permit would support the SMPTR's stated policy of encouraging aquacultural uses for the sake of strengthening the local economy.
+Findings 3, 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 22, 23, 25, and 26. - B. Approval of the requested permit would support the SMPTR's stated policy of encouraging aquacultural uses for the purpose of strengthening the local economy.
 The record demonstrates that the site is an area with high aquaculture potential.
-The project would not interfere with navigation of shoreline owners or commercial traffic.
-As proposed and conditioned, the project would minimize visual impacts to surrounding properties through the use of grey PVC tubes, area nets, regular monitoring of equipment to collect escaped gear or other debris, and because the use would only be above the waterline 20% of the time while gear is in place.
-The upland area is already developed with residences, and both upland owners signed off on the application.
-The proposal was reviewed in a site-specific study that considered impacts to endangered and threatened species and critical habitats.
+The intertidal project would not interfere with navigation of shoreline owners or commercial traffic.
+As proposed and conditioned, the project would minimize visual impacts to surrounding properties through the use of grey PVC tubes, area nets, regular monitoring of equipment to collect escaped gear or other debris, and because the use would only be visible above the waterline 20% of the time while gear is in place.
+The uplands in the area are already developed with residences; the owner of the subject parcel, who is leasing the tidelands to the Applicant, would not be hindered by the farm in developing the vacant subject property with a residence, if approved.
+The proposal was reviewed in a site-specific study that considered impacts to endangered and threatened species and critical habitats and was determined not to have significant, unmitigated adverse impacts on any protected species or habitat.
 The use would be compatible with existing aquaculture areas.
-Findings 4, 6, 11, 13, 16, 17, and 18. - C. With respect to the general regulations, none of the evidence in the record suggests that the project would cause extensive erosion or accretion.
+Findings 2, 3, 4, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, and 20. - C. With respect to the general regulations, no evidence in the record suggests that the aquaculture operation would cause erosion or accretion.
 No upland structures or processing plants are proposed.
 Parcels in the vicinity are already developed.
 No land clearing is proposed.
-Findings 6, 8, 9, 10, 11, 12, 13,14, 17, and 20. - 4.
-With respect to recommended condition 8, Resource Stewardship Staff's argument that the five-year limit established in WAC 173-27-090(3) should be applied the permit's duration of authorization is not persuasive in the case of a geoduck operation, due both to the cyclic nature of the proposed use and aquaculture's preferred land use status.
-Geoduck science has advanced since earlier geoduck SSDP reviews in Thurston County, during which the type of perpetual review now recommended by Staff was routinely required.
-Likely due to the publication of the final Washington Sea Grant study (Exhibit 1, Attachment I), in more recent geoduck SSDP permit reviews, Staff has ceased recommending re-review in five years/after initial permit approval.
-However, each land use application is reviewed at the hearing examiner level on its own merits, without treating previously issued permit decisions as precedent.
-Staff's intention of allowing owners of land surrounding the subject property another opportunity to comment on a subsequent SSDP application after they will have had the chance to experience the impacts of the operation is noted.
-Also noted is Applicant's lack of objection to this recommended requirement.
-A one-time (not perpetual) re-application will be implemented in the instant approval.
-A condition will require the Applicant to apply for a new SSDP after harvest of the first crop, and that application shall go through all standard processes for notice and public comment.
-If the Applicant does apply, it will be determined during review of the next SSDP application whether any future re-reviews are appropriate.
-Findings 7, 27, 28, and 29.
+Findings 2, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, and 20.